AbhinavMir/ciphertxt/pages/topics.md

-## A corpus of my notes and articles on Cryptography
+## A corpus of my notes and articles on Cryptography, Networking and Formal methods
 Cryptography is essential for securing information in the digital world.
 This section covers the core concepts and constructions in cryptography.

 1. [Introduction to Cryptography and Perfect Secrecy](/introduction/Introduction-to-cryptography-and-perfect-secrecy) - Overview of cryptography, its goals, and perfect secrecy as defined by Shannon.
 Understanding the foundations.